MerelyServices/Merely-Framework/README.md

  - [ConfessionBot](https://github.com/yiays/ConfessionBot-2.0) is an anonymous messaging system for Discord.
 ConfessionBot uses the help command, translation support, and module reloading features to speed up development and shares improvements to the framework back here.

 ## News
-Seven languages are now supported!
-English, German, French, Polish, Brazilian Portugese, Tagalog, and Chinese are all available to choose with `/language set` today, but most are incomplete. *MerelyBot now also follows your user and server language preferences by default.*
+**Seven languages are now supported!** English, German, French, Polish, Brazilian Portugese, Tagalog, and Chinese are all available to choose with `/language set` today, but most are incomplete. *MerelyBot now also follows your user and server language preferences by default.*
 > [See live translation stats and contribute >](https://translate.yiays.com)

-MerelyBot v1.2.0 has launched!
-This update marks the completed migration to slash commands, which comes with countless performance and usability improvements.
+**MerelyBot v1.2.0 has launched!** This update marks the completed migration to slash commands, which comes with countless performance and usability improvements.
 Some highlights are the newly-polished `/poll` and ReactRoles now catch up after any interruptions.
 > [See the roadmap for future updates >](https://github.com/orgs/MerelyServices/projects/1)

 ## Usage
  - Clone the project to a folder
- - Install python <=3.10
+ - Install python >= 3.10
  - Install required python packages with `python3 -m pip install -r requirements.txt`
  - Create a discord bot in the [Discord Developer Portal](https://discordapp.com/developers/applications/), you will need the token to continue
  - Give MerelyBot the token by setting it in the [main] section of the config